 Use of prohibited weapons and other articles

-It is a criminal offence to set a trap, snare, or poisoned or stupefying bait calculated to cause injury to any deer coming into contact with it or to use one of these methods for the purpose of taking or killing a deer or to attempt to do so).
+It is a criminal offence to set a trap or snare, or to use poisoned or stupefying bait intended to cause injury to any deer coming into contact with it, or to use such methods for the purpose of taking or killing a deer (or to attempt to do so).
 It’s also illegal to use certain firearms or ammunition as set out in the Act (unless the owner has given written permission to do so from a vehicle), as well as other specific weapons and articles, such as spears and arrows.

 What defences are available?

-Where a person is charged with an offence under the Deer Act 1991 the following defences are available:
+If someone is charged with an offence under the Deer Act 1991, the following defences are available:

-- that the act was done in pursuance of a requirement by the Minister of Environment, Food and Rural Affairs;
+- the act was in pursuance of a requirement by the Minister of Environment, Food and Rural Affairs

-- that the act was done to prevent the suffering of an injured or diseased deer;
+- the act was to prevent the suffering of an injured or diseased deer

-- killing the deer was an act of mercy– but where a smooth-bore gun is used, if the deer had been so seriously injured otherwise than by that person’s act, or was in a serious condition
+- killing the deer was an act of mercy– but where a smooth-bore gun was used and the deer had been seriously injured (not by that person’s act) or was in a serious condition

-- where the person has a licence granted by English Nature.
+- where the person has a licence granted by Natural England

-Under the Deer Act 1991 the police have the power to stop and search a person and search and examine any vehicle, animal, weapon or other thing that that person may be using where there is reasonable grounds to believe that an offence under that Act has been or is being committed.
+The police have the power to stop and search a person, and any vehicle, animal, weapon or other thing the person may be using, if there are reasonable grounds to believe an offence under the Act has been or is being committed.

-The Deer Act 1991 gives the police the power to seize and detain as evidence any deer, venison, vehicle, animal, weapon or other thing relating to the offence and the power to sell any deer or venison seized.
+The police also have the power to seize and detain any deer, venison, vehicle, animal, weapon (or other thing relating to the offence)as evidence.
+The police also have power to sell any deer or venison seized.

-The Deer Act 1991 gives the police the power to enter onto any land other than a dwelling house without the need for obtaining a warrant when exercising their powers under the Act or when arresting a person for an offence under the Act.
+They also have power to enter land (unless it is a dwelling house) without a warrant, in the exercise of their powers under the Act, or when arresting a person for an offence under the Act.

-What powers does the Deer Act 1991 give to the Courts?
+What powers does the court have under the Deer Act 1991?

-The penalty for committing one of the offences set out above is a fine and, in some cases, imprisonment of up to 3 months.
+The penalty for these offences is a maximum level 4 fine and/or, in some cases, imprisonment of up to 3 months.

-In certain circumstances the Court also has the power to cancel any firearm or shotgun certificate held by a person.
+In some case, the Court also has the power to cancel any firearm or shotgun certificate held by a person.